chrisnoonan98675/site/xl-deploy/how-to/create-an-xl-deploy-plugin.markdown

 ## Specification

-This section describes Java classes used in defining CIs that are used in the Specification stage.
+This section describes Java classes used in defining CIs that are used in the specification stage.

 {:.table .table-striped}
 | Classes | Description |